 - Weapons of mass instruction – John Taylor Gatto

-- “Pelle’s new suit” by Elsa Beskow is recommended by Rosly Ross
+- “Pelle’s new suit” by Elsa Beskow is recommended by Roslyn Ross

 - “Remotely controlled: how television is damaging our lives” by Aric Sigman

-Also you can listen to the previous discussion of ‘Home Education’ with Kim Mcfadden at the begining of this podcast season by following the links below.
+Also, you can listen to the previous discussion of ‘Home Education’ with Kim Mcfadden at the beginning of this podcast season by following the links below.